 With microneedling, multiple fine needles puncture the top layer of your skin.
 This creates multiple microscopic holes in your skin to encourage peeling of the epidermis and mid-dermis and help trigger the production of collagen and elastin.

-Results can be seen within 6 to 12 weeks after treatment.
+Results can be seen within

 This treatment is popular because it’s relatively affordable compared to other outpatient procedures.
 There’s also less risk of side effects, although slight bruising can occur during the process.